splunk/splunk-gcp-functions/GCS/Installguide.md

 ## **Function Limits:**

-The GCP functions have a memory capacity limit of 2GB.
-Therefore this function has a limitation of sending log files that smaller than 1G.
-Log files larger than this will cause the function to exit with a memory limit exceeded.
+Due to the memory capacity limits for GCP Functions, this function has a limitation of sending log files that smaller than 1GB.
+Log files larger than 1GB will cause the function to exit with a memory limit exceeded.
 Also make sure that the time out setting for the function is large enough for copying the file.

 ## **Install with gcloud CLI**